socketry/async-limiter/context/generic-limiter.md

 Async do
 	limiter = Async::Limiter::Generic.new

-	# All 100 tasks run concurrently
+	# All 100 tasks run concurrently:
 	100.times do |i|
 		limiter.async do |task|
 			puts "Task #{i} running"